mdp-aerosol-group/GEOptiSonde.jl/README.md

 ## Example usage

 The device is streaming data to the serial port at ~2 s resolution.
 Data is read by polling the port at some specified interval.
 The return string is parsed and placed into a circular buffer.
-The last valid dewpoint value of the circular is timestamped and placed into a Reactive signal.
+The last valid dewpoint value of the circular buffer is timestamped and pushed into a reactive signal.
 This way the polling loop speed is independent of the instrument sampling rate.

 ```julia
 using GEOptiSonde